KickedDroid/KickedDroid/README.md

 - ⚙️ I use daily: `.rs`, `.py`,
 - 💜 Interests: Videography, 3D Art, Psychology
 - 😄 Passionate about accessibility and committed to a web that works for everyone
+- No i'm sorry i never got into star wars 😅
 ---